rAnnuth/stablerls/docs/source/port_creation.md

 - Goto Labels
 - Connections to multiple subsystems or blocks

 The function is also optimized to reduce the complexity of the bus structure by removing duplicate elements.
-However, MATLAB seems to have introduced some strange compilation dependencies and the FMU compilation fails sometimes.
-To aviod this issue it is recommended to wrap your whole system inside one subsystem on the top level and connect "inports" and "outports" to the connections.
-Your model should look somethink like this:
+However, MATLAB seems to have introduced some strange compilation dependencies, and the FMU compilation fails sometimes.
+To avoid this issue, it is recommended to wrap your whole system inside one subsystem on the top level and connect "inports" and "outports" to the connections.
+Your model should look something like this:
 ![](../../src/simulink.png)

 ## Troubleshoot

-The matlab engine has some error while running `getports`.
+The MATLAB engine has some errors while running `getports`.
 This is related to existing bus definitions within the model.
-Simply run the following code to reset all signal to inherit:
+Simply run the following code to reset all signals to inherit:

 ```matlab
 path = 'your_model_name'